Objective

 Announcements

-Submission for EESP 2025 proceedings is open.
+Keynote speech by John Gustafson has been announced and paper submission for EESP 2026 proceedings is open.
 Check the technical details here.

 Important Dates